opusguard/docs-center/docs/kb/data-retention-laws-and-regulations.md

 Data retention is not just about cleaning up a Confluence space but it helps your organization stay compliant against the growing number of laws and regulations around data practices.
 Laws and regulations related to data retention policies vary depending on the country, industry, and the type of data being handled.
 The following are some (not exhaustive) of the largest regulations, acts, and laws that apply to data retention policies.

+!!! info

-> :information_source: It's important for your organization to carefully review the relevant laws and regulations applicable to their specific circumstances and seek legal advice to ensure compliance with data retention requirements.
+    It's important for your organization to carefully review the relevant laws and regulations applicable to their specific circumstances and seek legal advice to ensure compliance with data retention requirements.
 Failure to comply with these regulations can result in significant penalties, fines, and reputation damage.

 [General Data Protection Regulation (GDPR)](https://gdpr-info.eu/) : GDPR is a European Union regulation that governs the protection of personal data of EU citizens.
 It mandates strict requirements for the collection, storage, and processing of personal data, including specific provisions regarding data retention periods and purposes.
 While GDPR does not set a strict retention period, it specifies that organizations are obliged to publish and enforce retention policies.